 I’ll start with my own anecdotal experience: I’ve never had the timing of adding the oil make any difference as to whether the food sticks.
 First, let’s look at what this age-old and oft-repeated cooking tip is saying.
 We are being told that if we heat up a dry pan first, until it is very hot, and then add the cold oil (meaning room temperature, presumably), before we put the food in, the food will not stick.
 So, the tip does not have to do with the oil and pan being hot, but with the timing of the oil placement being important.

 Now, I want you to think very hard.
 Whether you put the oil in at the beginning, while the pan is cold, and let it heat up along with the pan, or put it in at the end so that the oil gets hot very quickly, the result is still a hot pan with hot oil.
-Can you think of some scientific or maybe magical, thing that might happen to the physical properties of the pan and oil because you waited to put the oil in?
+Can you think of some scientific or maybe magical thing that might happen to the physical properties of the pan and oil because you waited to put the oil in?
 No?
 Me, neither.
+Yes, how quickly you heat oil can influence chemical changes in the oil, but we need not concern ourselves with these small effects.

 Let’s say we’re using vegetable oil.
 Even supposing you instantly get the oil up to vaporization temperature, somewhere between 450° and 500°F, what do you think is going to happen once that meat comes into contact with the oil?
 The oil is going to immediately cool to a point below its vaporization point.
 Any layer of vapor that would cause the oil to dance around on the pan will be gone in a jiffy, and if the meat is going to stick, it’s going to stick.
 And, if the Mythbusters had left their hand in that boiling oil too long, they’d have been severely bummed out.
 By the way, the combustion point of vegetable oil, or the autoignition point, is 685°F or higher, sometimes much higher.
 You’d have to seriously over-heat a pan to cause the oil to spontaneously ignite.